 Write to Bobby to share your support or your response to this powerful piece.

 Bobby Bostic was sentenced to 241 years in prison for a robbery he committed in 1995, when he was 16 years old.
 During his 26 years in prison, he became a prolific writer and college graduate.
 Bobby's essays showcase his deep style of writing, which Bobby has developed under the very harsh conditions in a maximum security prison.
 Watch Bobby's recent interview on CBS This Morning and purchase Bobby's books.
-Bobby was granted parole in 2021 and will be released at some point in 2022.Discover more from Bobby Bostic.
+Bobby was granted parole in 2021 and will be released in November 2022.Discover more from Bobby Bostic.